HDMI Audio Extractor für Dolby Atmos, DTS-HD - FeinTech

 Distributes audio and video from one source - VAX01203

 A so-called downscaler then intervenes at the HDMI audio output.
 If the player delivers a 4K signal (2160p), the video signal is reduced by a quarter to 1080p.
 This means that older AV receivers can also process the signal.
-While a 4K image is transmitted on the TV output, the sound system gets Full HD.
+While a 4K image is transmitted at the TV output, the sound system receives Full HD.
 If you want, you can connect a second Full HD screen here.

 HDMI audio extractor for 4 sources on TV, monitor or projector - VSW04202